beanbaginc/pillowfight/README.rst

 -----------------

-We use Django and Pillow for a product that sysadmins can install in their network.
-There are a lot of configurations out there, and a lot of older systems already using PIL,
+We use Django and Pillow for a product that sysadmins can install in their networks.
+There are a lot of configurations out there, and a lot of older systems already using PIL.

-We've been trying to figure out the right strategy for getting new and existing users onto Pillow without breaking existing installs.
-We don't have much control over the system, so we knew we had to be clever.
+We've been trying to figure out the right strategy for getting new and existing users onto Pillow without breaking any installs.
+We don't have much control over their systems, so we knew we had to be clever.

-A lot of projects out there seem to have modify their setup.py scripts to check what's on the system, but in practice, that doesn't work too well.
+A lot of projects out there seem to have modified their ``setup.py`` files to check what's on the system, but in practice, that doesn't work too well.
 When building Python eggs, the ``requires.txt`` files would be populated with either ``PIL`` or ``Pillow``, and that just wasn't going to work.

 So we wrote this as a way to have a stable dependency that could do the right thing.
 We hope others will find it useful.